m-sgstyb/stevfns-gmpa/README.md

 To run the baseline case studies, BAU_No_Action and Least_Cost_Emissions:

 1. In terminal, navigate to your local STEVFNs folder
-2. Run conda activate your_env_name to ensure you're in the environment with required dependencies
+2. Run conda activate stevfns to ensure you're in the environment with required dependencies
 3. Run the following commands (wait until one case study ends to run the next) (a) for BAU_No_Action
 ```